StreetSupport/mhp/site/content/action-groups/womens-homelessness-inclusion.md

 title: Women’s Homelessness Involvement Group (WHIG)
 slug: womens-homelessness-inclusion
 content:
-  heading: Women’s Homelessness Inclusion Group (WHIG)
+  heading: Women’s Homelessness Involvement Group (WHIG)
   subHeading: Issues specific to women facing homelessness.
   body: >-
     What is the purpose of the group?